 Before Varsity Tutors, I was a teaching assistant for five undergraduate courses in the Social Sciences.
 I have completed both a Bachelor of Arts in Psychology and Sociology and a Master of Public (MPA) with concentrations in International Development and Policy Analysis.
 I have spent significant time living and traveling abroad, including time in Argentina, Costa Rica and Western Europe.
 I not only have a well-rounded background and education, but I am also an adept tutor in test prep, Writing, Statistics and Social Sciences.

-Indiana University - B.A., Psychology & Sociology
+Undergraduate Degree: Indiana University - Bachelor in Arts, Psychology & Sociology

 GRE Quantitative: 740